AlexColmer/Tech201-git-github/README.md

 - setp 3 use pwd to see if your are in the correct place.

 - step 4 copy HTTPS form

+- git clone tech201

+-ls (list directories)

+- Created information in the cloud. connection between a global host and local.